System Design Space

 First Node.js releases

-Ryan Dahl publishes early Node.js releases and demonstrates how event loop can work for network-heavy backends.
+Ryan Dahl publishes early Node.js releases and demonstrates how the event loop can be a practical foundation for network services.

 2010